FYS3231 – Sensors and Measurement Technology

 Teaching

-The course spans over one full semester with the following teaching per week:
+The course spans a full semester with this teaching each week:

 Regulations for mandatory assignments can be found here.